CardinalNow/TerraformWorkshop/challenges/08-setupterraformenterprise/README.md

 ### Run an Apply

-Enter a comment and then Apply.
+Enter a comment and then apply by clicking "Confirm & Apply".

 ![](../../img/2018-04-14-14-13-52.png)